Photo from Iris photos on flicker

 To get to Sunset Wall, Roadside Rocks, Upper Rocky City, and Tilted Tree, turn right on the Cooper’s Rock exit (on 68 East) and head towards the forest’s main parking area.
 The Roof Rocks are located on the right of the Henry Clay Iron Furnace Road.

-Hiking at Cooper’s Rock
+Hiking at Cooper’s Rock in WV

 Explore Cooper’s Rock by foot on the many trails throughout the forest.
 With 50 miles of trails, choose your path depending on your skill level.
 Many trails lead to the infamous Cooper’s Rock Overlook where you will find a memorable view of the gorge.

-Mountain Biking at Cooper’s Rock
+Mountain Biking at Cooper’s Rock in WV

 Mountain bikers will not grow tired of the trails at Cooper’s Rock!
 With obstacles including roots, rocks, and the ever-so-often fallen tree, log pile or bridge, Cooper’s Rock is a rewarding opportunity for bikers to explore.